Growth of k-dimensional systoles in congruence coverings: Growth of absolute systoles

 The dimension of the group $\mathrm{H}$ is strictly smaller than $\dim(\G)$, therefore, we obtain

 This finishes the proof. \end{proof}

 We proceed with some remarks about the theorem.

 We see that for certain simple Lie groups we may have $r_1 = r$.
 For example, this occurs for the split groups of the types that are listed in the last row of Table~\ref{table:sor}.
 Thus, in these cases there is no intermediate range $r_1 < k \le r$.
-From the other hand, for the semisimple products $r_1$ is fixed while $r$ grows with the number of factors.
+From the other hand, for the irreducible lattices in semisimple product Lie groups $r_1$ is fixed while $r$ grows with the number of factors.
 The difference between $r_1$ and $r$ can also attain arbitrarily large values for the simple groups of type $\An$.

 The systole behavior in the intermediate range $r_1' < k \le r$ is related to the flat subspaces whose volumes depend on the regulators of certain extensions of the field of definition.
 For $k = r$ this is explained in Section~\ref{sec:prelim-regulators}, and a similar description extends to the other $k$.